 Black: Consult the doctor, tarry black poop may be a sign of blood in the digestive tract that has turned dark black while moving down the intestines.
 Bloody stool can signal a variety of allergic/gastrointestinal conditions, including infant reflux and milk protein allergy.

 Red: Reddish poop could come from a colorful last meal if you’ve just started baby food (think beets).
 But if you see bright red blood in the poop, call the doctor right away.
 That is a sign of bleeding around the anus, which is very painful for the baby and can be a sign of an allergic/gastrointestinal condition, such as reflux or milk protein allergy.
-If this is the case, you might be seeing other symptoms as well (like a very cranky baby), which you can check out here.
+If this is the case, you might be seeing other symptoms as well (like a very cranky baby).

 Also, don’t forget about the texture.
 Mucasy stool is reason to call the doc and diarrhea too, if it is persistent.
 The diarrhea can be a tough one because baby poop is soft, especially in a breastfed child.
 But, if it is runnier than normal and happens 2-4 times a day for more than 5 days, it’s something to bring up with the doc.